 Bathrooms and changing rooms are at the top of the hill before walking down toward Playa Manuel Antonio.
 Perfect if you plan to spend the afternoon on the beach after a morning of hiking.

 Manuel Antonio National Park is just south of the town of Quepos.
 It’s roughly a 3-hour drive from the airport in San Jose to Manuel Antonio on a paved route along the Pacific Coast.
-Calculate 5 hours if you’re coming from Arenal Volcano or Tenorio National Park in the north.
+Calculate 5 hours if you’re coming from the Arenal Hanging Bridges or Tenorio National Park in the north.
 Be sure to stop at the Tarcoles bridge along the way to spot the crocs!

 Quepos also has a small airport where regional carriers Nature Air and Sansa operate 30-minute flights from San Jose.